-If you haven't enrolled in your units yet, you might want to know if they'll clash with other units, if they'll fit in with you job, childcare, or other commitments.
+If you haven't enrolled in your units yet, you might want to know if they'll clash with other units, or if they'll fit in with your job, childcare, or other commitments.

 Make sure to first refine your search by selecting the relevant type of event i.e. 'Lectures' or 'All classes'.

 You can display the timetable for

 - A specific Unit Code i.e. 'KGA171'